-We’ve talked before about the importance of having and email list, where you can be in direct contact with your readers, to build a community and not depend solely on social media.
+We’ve talked before about the importance of having an email list, where you can be in direct contact with your readers, to build a community and not depend only on social media.
 But, how do you get there?
 How do you motivate your audience to click on that subscribe button and grow your email list?

 Of course, creating quality content is the first answer to these questions.
 Giving access to your email is a big thing, so you need to make sure that your audience likes what they are reading.
 But the second answer to this has 4 words: give-something-for-free.
-A big game changer my friend.
+This can be a big game changer.

 Getting my own blog organized was a challenge until I created a fun planner that could help me with it.
 Then the idea came – Why not share that useful tool with the amazing community that visits this blog!
 I started offering it as a thank you for subscribing to the list and then it all started to get better.